opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

      * This page lists all results uploaded by you after signing in.

-     * Following the two steps below, the results are status uploaded and in status 'private'.
+     * Following the two steps below, the results are uploaded and in status 'private'.

-     * Obtain results tar file located at ``${DOVETAIL_HOME}/``, e.g. ``logs_20180105_0858.tar.gz``
+       * Obtain results tar file located at ``${DOVETAIL_HOME}/``, e.g. ``logs_20180105_0858.tar.gz``.

        * Use the *Choose File* button where a file selection dialog allows you to choose your result file from the hard-disk.
-Then click the *Upload* button and see a results ID once your upload succeeds.
+Then click the *Upload result* button and see a results ID once your upload succeeds.

      * Results are remaining in status 'private' until they are submitted for review.

-     * Use the *Operation* column drop-down option 'submit to review', to expose results to OPNFV community peer reviewers.
-Use the 'withdraw submit' option to reverse this action.
+     * Use the *Operation* column drop-down option *submit to review*, to expose results to OPNFV community peer reviewers.
+Use the *withdraw submit* option to reverse this action.

+       * Results status are changed to be 'review' after submit to review.

+     * Use the *View Reviews* to find the review status including reviewers' names and the outcome.

+     * The administrator will approve the results which have got 2 positive outcome from 2 reviewers.
+       Then the status will be changed to be 'verified'.

-     * Use the *Operation* column drop-down option 'share with' to share results with other users by supplying either the login user ID or the email address associated with the share target account.
+     * Use the *Operation* column drop-down option *share with* to share results with other users by supplying either the login user ID or the email address associated with the share target account.
 The result is exposed to the share target but remains private otherwise.